arkq/bluez-alsa/README.md

 In such systems BlueALSA adds Bluetooth audio support to the existing ALSA sound card support.
-Note this means that the applications are constrained by the capabilities of the ALSA API, and the higher-level audio processing features of audio servers such as PulseAudio and Pipewire are not available.
+Note this means that the applications are constrained by the capabilities of the ALSA API, and the higher-level audio processing features of audio servers such as PulseAudio and PipeWire are not available.

 BlueALSA consists of the daemon `bluealsa`, ALSA plug-ins, and a number of utilities.
 The basic context is shown in this diagram: